-• The SENCo reports to the Governors every term to inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times.
+• The SENDCo reports to the Governors every term to inform them about the progress of children with SEND; this report does not refer to individual children and confidentiality is maintained at all times.

-• One of the Governors is responsible for SEN and meets regularly with the SENCo.
-They also report to the Governors to keep all informed.
+• Mrs Karen McKenna, is the Chair of Governors and also responsible for SEND.
+She meets regularly with the SENDCos and reports to the Full Governing Body to keep all informed.

-• The Governors agree priorities for spending within the SEN budget with the overall aim that all children receive the support they need in order to make progress.
+• The Governors agree priorities for spending within the SEND budget with the overall aim that all children receive the support they need in order to make progress.